chumnend/wackystonks/README.md

     cp .env.example .env
     ```

-5) Use `yarn build` to build all assets needed for the application
+5) Use `yarn build-all` to build all assets needed for the application
 6) Use `yarn start` to run the application

 ## Contact